karare1/quiz-game/README.md

 - As a user, I would like to play the quiz and see content clearly on any device.
 - As a user, I would like to be able to easily navigate through the website to complete the quiz.
 - As a user, I would like to see if the answer I have chosen is correct or incorrect before proceeding to the next question.
-- As a user, I would like to see my progress during the quiz (to see question counter, time counter and the current score).
+- As a user, I would like to see my progress during the quiz (to see question counter, time counter and Score counter).
 - As a user, I would like to see my final score, have an option to save my best score and play again.

+Implementation:
+- Used the layout with a winter background image, winter colours as well as an appropriate title of the quiz and its initial message to give users an early sense of what the quiz is about.
+- Created pop-up window to introduce the game and present a user with the quiz rules.
+- Made the quiz responsive, visible and esy to read on desktops, laptops, tablets and smartphones.
+- Created a simple intuitive design for easy navigation and using links for a smooth transport between pages
+- Made the quiz interactive by changing a chosen answer-option green if correct and red if incorrect.
+- Added Question counter, Time counter and Score counter to the game page.
+- Added a result page that display the quiz result as well as option to save the users' score.

 ## Features